BartSmykla/openfaas-bcrypt-hash-verifier/README.md

 ### Example of building and using function from own docker registry

-You can build, push and deploy your function on many ways, but the easiest (I think) way I'll try to describe below:
+You can build, push and deploy your function on many ways, but the easiest (I think) I'll try to describe below:

 1. Cloning repository
     ```bash